Wesleyan-Media-Project/fb_ads_import/README.md

 ## API utilization and request slowdown

-Requests to the API are subject to the rate limits.
+Requests to the API are subject to rate limits.
 The app owned by the Wesleyan Media Project has been categorized as a "business use case" (BUC) and is subject to the BUC limits described on this page: https://developers.facebook.com/docs/graph-api/overview/rate-limiting/

+Below is an example of the utilization record.
+This record is included into the header of the request returned by the server.
+The name of the header field is `X-Business-Use-Case-Usage`.
+The BUC number of the app has been replaced with `xxxx`.

 ```
 {"xxxx":